linuxpiper/ansible-arch-setup/README.md

 Any time you set up a new machine running Arch or any flavor of Arch you can simply run this playbook to get your new machine up and running the way you like it.

-## What does it *not* do for me?
-This playbook will not currently configure display drivers, kernels, specific mirrors, user groups, or other core tasks that could potentially nuke your system.
-I may add this as an additional, separate role later on but for now I've taken a fairly conservative route.

 ### Main Apps and Configs
 #### zsh with powerline10k, lsd, and Oh My Zsh!